wiredtiger/testy/README.md

   fab -H user@host workload
   ```

 - The `workload --upload` requires one argument, the compressed workload folder.
-The function will upload a workload from your local machine to the remote testy server.
-You will need an archive containing a `workload` directory with a workload interface file `{workload}.sh`, and any other files needed to run the workload.
+The function uploads a workload from your local machine to the remote testy server.
+You need an archive containing a `workload` directory with a workload interface file `{workload}.sh`, and any other files needed to run the workload.
 The `workload` directory and workload interface file are required to share the same name to operate.
 Testy can extract most compressed file types.
-This will extract the files in the framework's 'workloads' directory, inside a folder named after the workload.
-The function will print an error message on failure, and delete any traces of the failed upload from the remote server.
+This extracts the files in the framework's 'workloads' directory, inside a folder named after the workload.
+The function prints an error message on failure, and delete any traces of the failed upload from the remote server.
   ```
   fab -H user@host workload --upload=<workload.zip>
   ```

-- The `workload --list` function will list all available workloads on the testy server, highlighting the current workload selected.
+- The `workload --list` function lists the available workloads on the testy server, highlighting the current workload selected.
 This option does not take any arguments.
   ```
   fab -H user@host workload --list
   ```

-- The `workload --describe` function takes an optional workload name as an argument and will describe the given workload.
-If no argument is given, the current workload will be used.
-If there is no current workload, an error message will be printed.
-This description will be implemented by the user in the workload's workload interface file `{workload}.sh`.
-If not implemented, the function will not be able to describe the workload.
+- The `workload --describe` function takes an optional workload name as an argument and describes the given workload.
+If no argument is given, the current workload is used.
+If there is no current workload, an error message is printed.
+This description is implemented by the user in the workload's workload interface file `{workload}.sh`.
+If not implemented, the function prints a default message.
   ```
   fab -H user@host workload --describe=[workload]